 Anne-Carole has also represented parties before the Swiss Supreme Court in proceedings related to challenges of arbitral awards rendered both in commercial and investment arbitrations.
 Anne-Carole regularly sits as arbitrator.

-Examples of Anne-Carole’s expertise in arbitration matters include: representation of a Qatari company in a dispute regarding the termination of a subcontract for the construction of an airport in the Middle East; representation of a Turkish company in a dispute regarding manufacturing of consumer electronics; and representation of a North-African state-owned company in a dispute relating to a water desalinisation plant and project finance issues.
+Examples of Anne-Carole’s expertise in recent arbitration matters include representation of the Russian Federation in several investment treaty cases; representation of a North-African state-owned company in a dispute relating to a water desalination plant and project finance issues; representation of a Qatari company in a dispute regarding the termination of a subcontract for the construction of an airport in the Middle East and representation of a Turkish company in a dispute regarding manufacturing of consumer electronics.

 Prior to joining Schellenberg Wittmer, Anne-Carole worked as an associate in a renowned Paris law firm.
 Additionally, she was a teaching assistant in contract law at the University of Paris and a trainee lawyer in a Madrid based-law firm.

 Anne-Carole Cremades is a member of several professional associations, including the Spanish Club of Arbitration (CEA), the Comité Français de l’Arbitrage (CFA), the Swiss Arbitration Association (ASA) and ICDR Young & International.
 She is former president of the Swiss chapter of the Spanish Club of Arbitration (CEA).
 Anne-Carole has authored various publications on international arbitration issues and regularly speaks at arbitration conferences.